 |Robots|||||When & Where|||||Photos|||||Join|||||Build Status|

-The competition consists of fights between robots in the same weight class.
-Competition rules place certain limits on weapon design and robot weight, for a fair contest and for the safety of the observers.
+Competitions consist of fights between robots in the same weight class.
+For a fair fight, maximum carnage, and the safety of the audience, certain restrictions are placed on the offensive nature of the robots.
 For instance, entanglement weapons such as ropes or nets are prohibited along with invisible weapons such as electrical interference.
-This focuses the robot design on aggressive weapons designed to break apart or incapacitate the other robot, and the only limit on this type of weapon is that it is well engineered so as to not harm the people around it.
-The presence of these aggressive weapons forces the robots to be designed to withstand large shock loads, both mechanically and electrically.
-The challenge of the BattleBots team is unique in that a balance needs to be reached between defensive and offensive abilities, all while ensuring that the robot is very robust in all aspects.
-Even a single wire or bolt coming loose will cause defeat in an intense fight!
+This focuses the robot design on aggressive blunt weapons designed to break apart or incapacitate the other robot, with the only limitation being the safety of the audience.
+These powerful weapons force the innovative creation of designs which can withstand large shock loads, both mechanically and electrically.
+The difficulty in creating a BattleBot lies in the necessary balance between a defensive design and a strong offensive weapon while ensuring a robust robot within the weight limitations; something as minor as a single forgotten wire or loosened bolt will cause defeat in an intense fight!

 Thursday – Carpool at 6:30 PM, Love loading dock